Film coating: Aqueous coating

 Aqueous film coating is the most common film coating method currently used.
 This type of film coating uses water to aid in the film coating process instead of organic solvents.
 The result is a safer means of film coating, as it avoids the toxic and flammable properties of organic solvents.
 Aqueous film coating requires the use of water insoluble polymer mixtures, with the addition of a plasticizer.
 Despite its widespread popularity, aqueous film coating is more time consuming than organic solvent-based coating, due to the increased time needed for complete evaporation of water.

 Solvent-free coating

 Solvent-free film coating is most commonly used in coating heat sensitive drugs due to the benefit of not requiring a drying phase.
 The end result of this type of film coating is an inert film coating that does not react with the active pharmaceutical ingredients.
 Some methods to create a solvent-free film coating include injection molding coating, hot-melt coating, and spray congealing.
 Each method has its own advantages and disadvantages, but the common theme amongst them is the need for very precise conditions that can satisfactorily apply a film coating to the oral dosage form.
 As such, it is an inefficient type of film coating that has resulted in its lack of widespread use.

+It is also possible to use resonant acoustic mixing to apply a coating, which avoids many of the issues seen with hot-melt coating.